Cherohala Skyway: From Tellico Plains, TN to Robbinsville, NC

 247701386_359530842616362_17656360576409141_n

-Just six miles from Robbinsville and about fifteen minutes from the Great Smoky Mountains National Park is the town of Lake Santeetlah and its gorgeous, award-winning lake that has been voted the most beautiful lake in America.
+Lake Santeetlah is just six miles from Robbinsville and about fifteen minutes from the Great Smoky Mountains National Park.
+Lake Santeetlah is the name for the the town itself and its gorgeous, award-winning lake that has been voted the most beautiful lake in America.

 247587635_359017342667712_6109112061594634761_n